whimsicow/Pop-the-Bubbles-Pygame/README.md

 <h2>How to Download Python and Play the Game:<h2>
 <h5>Go to this site to download Python: https://www.python.org/downloads/ This Pygame was created using Python version 2.7.13.</h5>

 <h5>After you have downloaded Python, either clone or download this repository.
-Finally, open your terminal in Mac or Command Prompt in Windows, change into this repository directory in your terminal, and type: python popthebubbles.py </h5>
+Finally, open your terminal in Mac or Command Prompt in Windows, cd into this repository directory in your terminal, and type: python popthebubbles.py </h5>

 <h2>Code Snippets:</h2>